This date night roasted butternut squash risotto is perfect for a special occasion or dinner for two. It’s simple to make but tastes mega fancy!

 What to Serve with Butternut Squash Risotto

-However, if you are looking to serve a more traditional Italian dinner, this risotto would probably be considered more of the first course, or “primo piatto”.
 Feel free to combine this with an eggplant parmesan, or for my meat-eaters, saltimbocca or fish dish.
-That’s what makes this recipe so great – it can be the main attraction or not, either way it is delicious and impressive!
+That’s what makes this recipe so great – it can be the main attraction or not, either way, it is delicious and impressive!

 If you’re feeling a little intimidated about the process of making risotto, tasty has a great how-to video you can watch here!